Projected Job Growth

 of current workers

-Students enrolled in the industrial maintenance technology program will learn how to install, maintain and repair the different types of machinery that are use in an endless array of modern power transmission applications.
-They will also learn the correct process for installation, alignment, and maintenance procedures of various machinery components including setting and alignment of conveyors, gear,s gearboxes, couplings, and sheave belt systems.
-Additionally, they will become knowledgeable in the safe use of equipment and tools, blueprint reading, precision measurement, steel identification, fabrication techniques, and fastner identification.
+Students enrolled in the industrial maintenance technology program will learn how to install, maintain and repair the different types of machinery used in an endless array of modern power transmission applications.
+They will also learn the correct process for installation, alignment, and maintenance procedures of various machinery components including setting and alignment of conveyors, gears, gearboxes, couplings, and sheave belt systems.
+Additionally, they will become knowledgeable in the safe use of equipment and tools, blueprint reading, precision measurement, steel identification, fabrication techniques, and fastener identification.
 These are the required skills of high-tech professionals who work in mines, paper mills, hospitals, and manufacturing.
 Companies of all classifications require the services of skilled industrial maintenance technicians to keep their operations running smoothly.
 Students entering this program should have mechanical aptitude, communication skills and the ability to read and comprehend service literature.

 Degrees and Certificates

 Three semester certificate (34 credits)

 The industrial maintenance certificate program prepares graduates for employment in a variety of settings.
 As an industry professional, you will perform work-related activities such as installing equipment and maintaining machinery to meet industry specifications as well as routine maintenance on equipment to determine when and what kind of maintenance is needed.
 Responsibilities may include reading and monitoring gauges, dials, or other indicators to make sure the machinery is functioning properly.
 You will use logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems and become knowledgeable about the correct tools to repair machines or systems.